 Can you return a car you just bought?
+What to do about buyer’s remorse

-If you’ve purchased a new or used car and have second thoughts about it, you usually won’t be able to return the car.
+Can you return a car?
+If you’ve purchased a new or used car and have second thoughts, you usually cannot return it.
 The dealer who sold you the vehicle is typically not legally obligated to take it back and issue you a refund or exchange after you’ve signed the sales contract.

 Still, it’s better to avoid having to return a car in the first place.

-You got ripped off
+You got ripped off?

 For example, if you believe the dealer overcharged, present evidence of the vehicle’s fair market value from a reputable source (like Edmunds or Kelley Blue Book) to support your argument.